libhand/libhand/README.md

 Other POSIX operating systems, and Linux distributions, CPU architectures etc should work fine, assuming you can satifying the software dependencies.

 LibHand v0.9.z's Matlab bindings are unmaintained.
-Historical information can be found in the out-of-date and deprecated INSTALL.txt file.
 Matlab bindings may either updated or removed entirely in a subsequent LibHand release.
+See [#6](https://github.com/libhand/libhand/issues/6) for further discussion.

 ### Software dependencies
 LibHand v0.9.0 was released by Marin Saric in 2011 after being developed against following dependencies